LunaticReisen/GodotSourceMovement/README.md

 - [x] Ladder
 - [x] Swimming

 ### Additional Content

+- [x] FGD mapping support

 - [x] Interact with objects

 #### TO-DO

-Some function NEED code comments
+Some function NEED to be code comments

-FGD for ladder and water

 ## HOW TO USE